 The geometry is set up to make the bike feel really balanced and give little riders a lot of confidence.
 This is great for new riders as well as more skilled riders who want to start trying new things or just increase their speed on trails.

 Headtube angle is 69 degrees for the woom OFF 5 and 6, and 68 degrees for the woom OFF 4.
 This angle is slightly less slack than mountain bikes that are more designed for downhill dominance.
-This angle gives the rider confidence on the downhill by making the bike feel stable and controlled.
+This angle makes climbing easier, while also being slack enough to give the rider confidence on the downhill by making the bike feel stable and controlled.

 This helps them feel more grounded, like they are not going to go over the bars at any moment.
 It also allows for great efficiency on the uphill and flat trails, everything a cross-country mountain bike needs to be.

-Wheelbase is fairly long on all the models (1066mm on the 26″) giving kids stability at speed and more confidence in basically every situation.
+Wheelbase is long enough to give kids stability at speed and more confidence in basically every situation.
 The bike sits pretty low giving a more “in-the-bike” feel rather than being perched up on top of it.
 This again gives the feeling of confidence.

 Notice a trend here?
-The woom OFF mixes the perfect balance of confidence and stability while keeping steering and maneuverability responsive and quick.
+The woom OFF offers the perfect balance of confidence and stability while keeping steering and maneuverability responsive and quick.

 Hydraulic Disc Brakes Offer Great Stopping Power

-Now let’s get into some nitty gritty specs for bit.
-The parts for the woom OFF have been well thought out for little hands and bodies.
+The parts for the woom OFF have been thoughtfully chosen for little hands and bodies.
 Promax hydraulic brakes have good stopping power but also great modulation, giving kids good control over braking.

 9-Speed Drivetrain, Trigger Shifters